Josipa Lisac: Work with Karlo Metikoš (1971–1991)

 After their return to Yugoslavia, Lisac recorded the album Hir, hir, hir (Whim, Whim, Whim), releasing it in 1980.
 A result of Metikoš's and Krajač's attempt to move Lisac's career towards contemporary popular music, the album was generally disliked by Yugoslav music critics, although it brought the hits "Hir, hir, hir" and "Magla" ("Fog").
-Lisac's following album was released in 1982 and entitled Lisica (Vixen, alluding to Lisac's last name, which means 'dog-fox' in Serbo-Croatian).
+Lisac's following album was released in 1982 and entitled Lisica (Vixen, alluding to Lisac's last name, which means 'dogfox' in Serbo-Croatian).
 The album featured covers of Metikoš's two old songs, "Don't Say Goodbye", under the title "Karte na stol" ("Cards on the Table"), and "Little May", under the title "Mali ključ od zlata" ("Little Gold Key").
 The 1983 album Hoću samo tebe featured songs composed by Metikoš with lyrics written by Alka Vuica.
 Lisac recorded the album with the band Karmela, consisting of former Boomerang and September members.

 After the release of Hoću samo tebe, Lisac turned to appearing on Yugoslav pop festivals.
 She appeared on Portorož Festival, Split Festival, Zagreb Fest, MESAM and Jugovizija, always performing in extravagant costumes.
 This phase of her career had its highlight with the album Boginja (Goddess), released in 1987.
 The album featured songs written by Krešimir Klemenčić, who also wrote the music arrangements and produced the album.
 The album was followed by performances in glamorous costumes and scenery and it brought the hits "Danas sam luda" ("Today I'm Crazy") and "Gdje Dunav ljubi nebo" ("Where Danube Kisses the Sky").
 With "Gdje Dunav ljubi nebo" Lisac competed in the 1987 Jugovizija, with hopes to represent Yugoslavia in the Eurovision Song Contest 1987, finishing in ninth place out of 24.
 She also appeared on the 1987 MESAM festival, wearing a dress with a 100m2 gown.
 During the same year, she released the compilation album Balade (Ballads), featuring, alongside her old songs, a cover of Procol Harum's "A Whiter Shade of Pale", entitled "Blijede sjene".
 During this period of her career, Lisac also took part in the recording of the soundtracks for American TV films Wallenberg: A Hero's Story (1985) and The Dirty Dozen: The Fatal Mission (1988), both shot in Yugoslavia.